 Statistical analyses

-For each sampling method, fish community infection prevalence was estimated as the number of host fishes infected with black spot disease divided by the total number of hosts sampled in the according fish community scale (e.g., lake community prevalence is the result of all infected fishes in the lake divided by all sampled hosts in this same lake).
-Since we did not identify black spot causing trematode species, using species-specific infection metric would be inadequate to assess environmental characteristics driving infection risk.
-Prevalence estimates are less sensitive to host and population identity (Poulin 2006) and are thus, are an appropriate metric to study community-level sources of variation in disease dynamics.
+For each sampling method, fish community infection prevalence was estimated as the number of host fishes infected with black spot disease divided by the total number of hosts sampled at a given fish community scale (e.g., lake community prevalence is the result of all infected fishes sampled in the lake divided by all sampled hosts in this same lake).
+Since we did not identify black spot causing trematode species, using species-specific infection metrics would be inadequate to assess environmental characteristics driving infection risk.
+Prevalence estimates are less sensitive to host and population identity (Poulin 2006) and are thus, a more appropriate metric to study community-level sources of variation in disease dynamics.

 We described the black spot prevalence patterns across multiple scales (landscape, lake and site; with each scale pooling all fishes sampled at the corresponding scale).
 All data manipulations and analyses were conducted using R (version 4.2.3).
 Lake Tracy was excluded from the lake-scale analysis because of low fish abundance data obtained across all fishing methods (N = 1 individual sampled).
 Prevalence distributions were compared between methods using a Kruskal-Wallis rank sum test and Dunn test with a Benjamini-Hochberg correction (Dinno 2017).
-Community metrics (species richness, evenness and Gini-Simpson’s diversity) were calculated with vegan package (Oksanen et al. 2024).
+Community metrics (species richness, evenness and Gini-Simpson’s diversity) were calculated with the vegan package (Oksanen et al. 2024).

 For the landscape-scale analysis, we looked at the effect of the sampling design (here sampling method and sampling effort) on the estimation of landscape fish infection prevalence.
 The sampling effort (i.e., sampling attempt; either one minnow trap pulled out, one seine stroke or one snorkeling transect) associated prevalence was calculated as the number of infected individuals divided by the total number of individuals regardless of the origin lake.
 We used a resampling approach on the data from the different sampling methods (minnow trap, seine net, transect, and all methods combined) to investigate how the infection prevalence changes along a gradient of increasing sampling effort (N).
 For each sampling method, we randomly selected N sampling effort from our data to estimate the landscape prevalence (here resampled landscape prevalence).
 We used a weighted mean to estimate the landscape prevalence across samples to avoid the effect of different fish abundances in samples.
 The operation was repeated 999 times for a sampling gradient N from 1 to 35 samples.
 We set the largest sampling effort at 35 because we had a total of 39 transect samples across all lakes, and we did not want to resample the entire data set.
 A local regression (loess) was then fitted to the landscape estimates generated by our simulation at each N value, for visualization of the trend of mean resampled prevalence.
 We then compared for each method the observed landscape prevalence (estimated with all sampled fish in the landscape) with resampled landscape prevalence at N = 5, 10, 15, 20, 25, 30 and 35 to see when accurate prevalence (i.e., when resampled preference is not different from observed landscape prevalence) is reached.